openalea/openalea.rtfd.io/doc/development/guidelines.md

       anaconda_token: ${{ secrets.ANACONDA_TOKEN }}
 ```

-This action will build on a mtrix of operating systems (`[ubuntu-latest , macos-latest , windows-latest]`) and Python versions (`[3.8, 3.9, 3.10, 3.11, 3.12]`) the package every time a new commit is pushed to the repository.
+This action will build the package on a matrix of operating systems (`[ubuntu-latest , macos-latest , windows-latest]`) and Python versions (`[3.8, 3.9, 3.10, 3.11, 3.12]`) every time a new commit is pushed to the repository.

 Also, it will deploy the package to the `openalea3` conda channel every time a new tag starting with `v` (typicaly when you tag a new version of the package, like `v.1.0.0`) is pushed to the repository.
+This means that the developer needs to explicitely tag the version of the package to deploy it.

 ## Documentation